 The brisk, 93 minute film may be about family most of all, but that does not mean it is light on the scares.
 Make no mistake, A Quiet Place is not just scary, it is frightening.
 The slow-building tension leads up to excellently crafted moments of pure terror as Krasinski takes his time paying off storyline notes spoken in the first moments of the film.
 The film ticks like a clock on a bomb, as you sit in the theatre, constantly on edge with Marco Beltrami’s eerie score creeping up.
 The jump scares do not feel out of place by way of them having a sense that they are earned within the context of the sequence that came before it.
 Unlike most horror films, the characters do not make stupid and irrational decisions, resulting in a massive and satisfying payoff by the time the credits roll.

-The acting in the film is near-flawless with the biggest surprising coming from Millicent Simmonds.
+The acting in the film is near-flawless with the biggest surprise coming from Millicent Simmonds.
 Simmonds, who is actually deaf, plays the deaf daughter of John Krasinski’s and Emily Blunt’s characters and from the moment she appears on screen, she delivers a gut-wrenching and complex performance that will leave you captivated for days to come.
 Emily Blunt continues to prove why she is one of the best actresses working today with this tour-de-force portrayal of a mother longing to give her children a safe upbringing.
 Specifically, the scene where Blunt is in a bathtub, pregnant and alone while evil moves and closer and closer is one of the most emotionally shattering and entrancing scenes of the year so far.
 With most of this review going to John Krasinski’s directing talents, it would be a mistake not to mention how great of an actor he truly is.
 Known for comedic talent on The Office, Krasinski excels as the bearded protector of his family.
-Without uttering a word, Krasinski is able to convey the undying love he has for his wife and children, even when it is something as simple as a look.
+Without saying a word, Krasinski is able to express the undying love he has for his wife and children, even when it is something as simple as a look.
 Finally, Noah Jupe plays the family’s youngest child and he is terrific in the role.
 He longs for the world to go back to normal and watching Jupe evolve from a scared child to a brave fighter is one of the best parts of A Quiet Place.

 This film is gorgeous.
 There is no sugar-coating how breathtaking the cinematography is for A Quiet Place.
 Shot expertly by Charlotte Bruus Christensen, the film’s rural setting has a distinct visual style reminiscent of films like Logan and No Country for Old Men.
 The beautifully-composed shots of wide spaces help enforce the lonely and destructive nature of the world.
 The design of the monsters is also quite a sight and not usually shot up close.
 The film takes its time to showcase the monster, instead opting for quick moments before Christensen slowly reveals how brutally terrifying the invaders really are.